 Our Emergency Department is staffed by highly-skilled, board-certified emergency medicine physicians, as well as nurses certified in advanced cardiac life support, stroke and trauma care.
 In addition to providing care for emergency conditions, such as chest pain, stroke symptoms, severe abdominal pain and other common emergency conditions, they offer trauma care for severely injured patients such as those involved in a vehicle crash or a fall.

 The combination of next-generation technology and coordinated care between the Emergency Department, heart and vascular services and surgery services allows for high-quality, timely care — all in your community.

 If you are a current patient with MyChart, schedule your request for a physical, follow-up or office visit through MyChart.
-You can also manage prescriptions and message your provider.
+You can also get lab results, manage prescriptions and message your provider.

 Please bring current insurance information to your appointment or prescription pick-up.
 If you are being referred, please check with your doctor to see if you need to bring a referral form as well.